klict/tello-nodejs-sockets/README.md

 ## What it's meant for
 This project has only one purpose and that is to be a bridge.
 It's a  bridge to the udp sockets of the tello drone.
 Udp sockets are inaccesible for a web application that's why i have created this project.
-This project opens 1 socket which has 2 events; command and state.
+This project This project opens 1 socket which has 2 events; command and state.

 ## state of the project
 It's still a work in progress.